Apollo Medical (NASDAQ:AMEH) Issues FY 2021 Earnings Guidance

 Apollo Medical (NASDAQ:AMEH) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $1.580-$1.620 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.220.
 The company issued revenue guidance of $751.50 million-$758.50 million, compared to the consensus revenue estimate of $704.86 million.

-Several analysts have issued reports on the stock.
-Colliers Securities restated a buy rating on shares of Apollo Medical in a research report on Tuesday, August 10th.
-Barclays initiated coverage on shares of Apollo Medical in a report on Thursday, August 12th.
-They set an equal weight rating and a $92.00 target price for the company.
-Finally, Zacks Investment Research lowered shares of Apollo Medical from a strong-buy rating to a hold rating in a report on Tuesday, August 24th.
+Several brokerages have commented on AMEH.
+Barclays began coverage on shares of Apollo Medical in a research report on Thursday, August 12th.
+They set an equal weight rating and a $92.00 price target on the stock.
+Zacks Investment Research cut shares of Apollo Medical from a strong-buy rating to a hold rating in a report on Tuesday, August 24th.
+Finally, Colliers Securities reaffirmed a buy rating on shares of Apollo Medical in a report on Tuesday, August 10th.

 Apollo Medical Holdings, Inc is a physician-centric, technology-powered, risk-bearing healthcare management company.
 It focuses on providing population health management and healthcare delivery platform.
 The company operates as an integrated, value-based healthcare model, which aims to empower the providers in its network to deliver the highest quality of care to its patients in a cost-effective manner.